AikidoSec/firewall-node/docs/idor-protection.md

 > [!NOTE]
 > If you're using ESM, check the [ESM caveats](esm.md) — queries inside uninstrumented ESM sub-dependencies cannot be checked by Zen.

-## Supported SQL statements

-- `SELECT` — checks that the WHERE clause filters on the tenant column with the correct value
-- `INSERT` — checks that the tenant column is included with the correct value
-- `UPDATE` — checks that the WHERE clause filters on the tenant column with the correct value
-- `DELETE` — checks that the WHERE clause filters on the tenant column with the correct value

-Other statement types (DDL like `CREATE TABLE`, session commands like `SET`, etc.) are safely ignored.

 ## Limitations